Editorial Standards.

 - 1

-Continuous monitoring of peer-reviewed journals and recognized health authorities.
+Continuous monitoring of peer-reviewed journals and recognized health authorities, restricted to a curated domain allowlist.
+No content from outside the allowlist is considered.

 - 2